What is Seattle Makers?Read more

 We recommend pants and close-toed shoes to safely access all areas of the shop.
 If you are working in the woodshop or with sharp and/or powered tools, this is a requirement.

 How much does it cost to be a member of Seattle Makers?Read more

-We have several monthly and yearly membership options, and we offer discounts for students, youth, and on all yearly membership purchases.
-See the table of pricing here.
+We have several monthly and yearly membership options, and we offer discounts for students, youth, and all yearly membership purchases.
+See the pricing table here.
 All monthly memberships are automatically recurring.

 Can you explain memberships in a nutshell?Read more

-No, we’re too bursting with ideas to fit in a nutshell.
+No, we’re so bursting with ideas that we can’t fit in a nutshell.
 However, we can give you a normal-sized run-down: